BrowserWorks/website/src/content/docs/docs/policies/privacy.md

 ### Improve security for users everywhere

 **Technical data for updates**: Desktop versions of Waterfox check for browser updates by persistently connecting to Waterfox's update servers.
 Your Waterfox version, language, specific search configurations and device operating system are used to apply the correct updates.
-Mobile versions of Firefox may connect to another service if you used one to download and install Firefox.
-[Learn more](https://support.mozilla.org/kb/how-stop-firefox-automatically-making-connections#w_auto-update-checking).

 Note: The above cannot be changed as without this information we cannot provide you with the correct update files.